-At January 31, 2024, the Company recorded a partial valuation allowances of \$251,000 on certain state NOL to reduce the carrying amount of deferred tax assets to an amount that is more-likely-than-not to be realized.
-The net change in the valuation allowance for the year ended January 31, 2024, was a decrease of \$613,000.
-At January 31, 2024, the Company had no NOL for U.S. federal tax purposes and \$9.0 million for state income tax purposes, expiring at various dates through January 31, 2042.
+January 31, 2022, the Company recorded a valuation allowance of \$11.4 million against its net deferred tax assets.
+At January 31, 2022, the Company has NOL of approximately \$12.5 million for U.S. federal tax purposes, with no expirations, and \$31.2 million for state income tax purposes, expiring at various dates through January 31, 2041.

 During the fiscal year ended January 31, 2023, the Company was profitable and returned to a cumulative 3-year profit in the fourth quarter.
 The Company benefited from continued growth in order rates, growth in sales volume, and improvements in gross margin.
 The Company utilized a material portion of its federal and certain state net operating loss carryforwards ("NOL") in fiscal 2023 and anticipates that all federal NOL may be utilized by the end of fiscal 2024.
 During the fourth quarter of the year ended January 31, 2023, based on this evaluation, and after considering future reversals of existing taxable temporary differences and the effects of seasonality on the Company's business, the Company determined the realization of a majority of the net deferred tax assets met the more-likely-than-not criteria and reversed a majority of its valuation allowances against its net deferred tax assets.
-At January 31, 2023, the Company recorded a partial valuation allowances of \$864,000 on certain state NOL to reduce the carrying amount of deferred tax assets to an amount that is more-likely-than-not to be realized.
+At January 31, 2023, the Company recorded a partial valuation allowances of \$0.9 million on certain state NOL to reduce the carrying amount of deferred tax assets to an amount that is more-likely-than-not to be realized.
 The net change in the valuation allowance for the year ended January 31, 2023, was a decrease of \$10.5 million.
 At January 31, 2023, the Company has NOL of approximately \$2.7 million for U.S. federal tax purposes, with no expirations, and \$25.1 million for state income tax purposes, expiring at various dates through January 31, 2041.